13 of the most breathtaking places to visit in Europe

 Fun fact: Hallstatt’s beauty inspired the Chinese to build their own version, in Luoyang, Boluo County.

-Fly to Salzburg and drive for around an hour.
+Fly to Salzburg and drive for an hour

 6. Lake Annecy, France